General concepts of WCAG 2.0

 Yes, but with certain conditions.
 You can use technologies that are not as long as they are not dependent on them.
 That is accessible alternatives to the content included on technologies that are not used or not accessible.

 For example, you can include a PDF document which has not been created in a manner accessible or in a different format that is not compatible with the accessibility.
 However, in this case it is necessary to provide the same information in an accessible, for example through HTML and CSS.

 No, it is not enough.
 In Addition, the content is not accessible cannot interfere with the rest of the contents of the page.
 For example, a Flash animation unreachable can have an alternative text but the animation in itself, even taking alternative, may not contain flashes which can lead to attacks on people with epilepsy fotosensitiva.

 Thus, there are a number of criteria in accordance to apply to all of the content of the page, although it is not accessible but with an accessible alternative, because a bug in any of these criteria could interfere with the use of any page.

 These criteria in accordance with “ non-interference ” require that:

 - Any content that may cause flashes epileptic seizures

 - Ningún contenido genere una trampa para el foco del teclado.
 Es decir, ningún contenido podrá interrumpir la tabulación mediante teclado.

 - Ningún contenido contendrá movimientos o parpadeos que puedan desorientar a los usuarios o al menos se proporciona un mecanismo para detenerlos o desactivarlos.

-- No content reproduce an audio that might interfere with the screen readers, or the audio will stop in a few seconds or provides a mechanism accessible to stop or control their reproduction.
+- No content reproduce an audio that might interfere with screen readers, or audio stop in a few seconds or provides a mechanism accessible to stop it or to control their reproduction.